LuisCossioUOH/HandsOnDetection/README.md

 # HandsOnDetection
-Repository for HandsOn for the LACORO event
+Repository for detections Hands-on for the LACORO event

 # Weights for the trained network